AhmedFaisal10/Telecom-Customer-Churn-Analysis/README.md

-# 📊 Customer Churn Risk Analysis
+# 📊 Telecom Customer Churn Risk Analysis

 ## 🔍 Project Overview
 This project focuses on analyzing customer churn risk for a telecom company using historical customer and service data.